Popular Cuts for All Lengths

-In a world where symmetry is synonymous with beauty, your haircuts might begin to blur together.
+In a world where symmetry is synonymous with beauty, sometimes haircuts can blur together.
 If you’re looking to shake up your style with a fresh new cut, look no further than an asymmetrical haircut.
-Instead of a single length, your stylist will cut one side of your hair shorter than the other.
+Instead of a single length, your stylist will cut one side of your dark brown hair or ash blonde strands shorter than the other.

-Not sure how to pull off asymmetrical haircuts?
-We’ve rounded up eight styles that look great on everyone.
+Not sure how to pull off an asymmetrical haircut?
+We’ve rounded up 16 styles that look great on everyone.

 The pixie is the quintessential asymmetrical cut.
 Ask your stylist to cut the sides and back very short, but keep your bangs long enough to sweep across your forehead.
 Side swept bangs look flattering on everyone, but they look particularly so on women with round faces.